Getting ready for summer 2022 results

 Candidate consent is required before requesting script copies, as per section 4.2 of the JCQ's Post-results services guide.
 Candidate consent can only be obtained after results have been published.

 JCQ post results services guide

 ResultsPlus is a free online results analysis tool for teachers that gives you a detailed breakdown of your students’ performance in Pearson Edexcel exams.
 It provides the most detailed analysis available of your students’ performance and helps you to identify topics and skills where your students could benefit from further learning, helping them gain a deeper understanding of their subject.

-The Principal Moderator or Examiner also compiles a report on how candidates performed in this year’s examinations.
-It provides general feedback and highlights good approaches that can be taken forward to future examination series.
+The Principal Examiner compiles a report on how candidates performed in each paper.
+It provides general feedback, common strengths and misconceptions and highlights approaches that can be taken forward to future examination series.

 Reviews of moderation and marking (RoMM)

 If you're a centre with a concern about a student's results, you can use our post-results services.
 We have details about these services and their cost online.

 Details of all updated fees for our post results services from 1 August 2022 can be found online.